Takeout & Deliveryby

 Demand for restaurant delivery is growing at a rate of 15% per year.
 According to our State of Full Service Restaurants report, delivery was a lucrative revenue stream for restaurants even before the COVID-19 pandemic, when it accounted for 11% to 20% of sales.

-Given the current state of the world, delivery is here to stay, and will only become a larger sector of the restaurant industry.
-Fulfilling these lucrative orders isn’t possible without food delivery drivers.
+Clearly, delivery is here to stay and fulfilling these lucrative orders isn’t possible without food delivery drivers.

 But how do you know if you should hire in-house drivers or use a third-party fleet?